Getting Treatment Now May Minimize Negative Health Effects Later

 - Prescription drugs.
 This may include drugs such as opioid painkillers like Vicodin.
 Although these are prescribed by doctors, they are only meant to be used in certain quantities for a specific amount of time.
 By using more and for an extended period outside of what the physician has prescribed is what places individual’s at risk for abuse and addiction.
 Health issues may include brain damage, damage to brain’s white matter, and hypoxia.

 Substance addictions are serious medical conditions.
 They require the help of a team of medical professionals to help the individual get on the road to recovery.
-And at River Oaks Treatment Center, you will find such a team.
+And at River Oaks Treatment Center, our Tampa rehab facility, you will find such a team.